 So Dib cursed and went limp, tapping fingers on the ground.
 He looked up at the sky, cataloguing his bruises, and blew the limp spike of hair out of his eyes.
 He always ended up like this; it had ceased to surprise him a long time ago.

-"Freaking Zim," he groaned, but the words lacked their customary bite.
+"Freaking Zim," he groaned, but to his surprise, the words lacked their customary bite.

 The Irken race began from humble starts, as most races do.
 At one point, their species covered only a thin band across the equator of planet Irk, surviving with a primitive system of genetic-meritocracy.
 The folk-lore of this age, preserved mostly in the Vulcan archives, detail many myths centered on warfare and conquest.
 It seems that to the ancient Irkens, combat was the focus of life itself: courtship, power, recreation, even succession.
-Flanked on either side by the reproduction drive and the feeding drive (ancient Irk was a sparse land, and sustenance was difficult to come by), the aggression drive dominated every aspect of society.
+Some rudimentary psychoanalysis of Ancient Irk was put forth by the famed Brain-o-Scientist Frood the Younger, where he postulated that in ancestral times, flanked on either side by the reproduction drive and the feeding drive (for more on the sparse land of ancient Irk, see Food Desert Biomes), the aggression drive dominated every aspect of society.

-Thus, the concept of Zleek'a'den is not so difficult to understand.
+Thus, the concept of Zleek'a'den is not so difficult to arrive at.

 Guide to the Galaxy: Irkens